 Is your UK business ready for NIS2?

 In 2024, the introduction of the second Network and Information Security directive, known as NIS2 is set to reshape the cyber security landscape across Europe.
-While primarily an EU-wide regulation, many of its core principles are expected to be adopted in the UK by November 2024.
+While primarily an EU-wide regulation, many of its core principles are expected to be adopted in the UK by March 2025.
 So, what does this mean for UK businesses, and how can you ensure your organisation is ready for these changes?

 What is NIS2?